konnov/protocols-made-fun/_posts/2025-12-22-pbt-adversarial-llms.md

 I present a simple example that illustrates how property-based testing (PBT) and model checking can help us catch unexpected behaviors of LLMs when they are used to generate code.
 The example is inspired by the [talk on property-based testing][scott-pbt] by [Scott Wlaschin][].
-If you find my other blog posts too complicated, this one is for you!
+If you are looking for a light example that stresses the importance of writing good properties and having them checked, this post is for you.

 ## 1. Adversarial Developer

 A few days ago, I watched the [talk on property-based testing][scott-pbt] by [Scott Wlaschin][].
 He started the talk by introducing a persona that he called the **Enterprise Developer from Hell**.
-This is basically someone who implements a feature to satisfy the given requirements, but they do it creatively evil (or just stupid) and unexpected ways.
+This is basically someone who implements a feature to satisfy the given requirements, but they do it in creatively evil (or just stupid) and unexpected ways.
 I will call such a persona an **adversarial developer** in the rest of this post.